alicetang0618/Django_application_FarmToTable/README.md

   - Scipy

 Launch The Program
-  •	Enter the Farmtotable directory.
+  - Enter the Farmtotable directory.
 Run “python manage.py runserver” to start exploring.
-  •	For error message “That port is already in use”, run “sudo fuser –k 8000/tcp” and rerun the server
+  - For error message “That port is already in use”, run “sudo fuser –k 8000/tcp” and rerun the server

 Two Ways To Navigate Through Our Site!!!

-db.sqlite3 is a preloaded database.

-•	The Lone Wolf:
+- The Lone Wolf:
-  o	Move the db.sqlite3 to a separate directory, delete all files in applications/migrations, run “python manage.py syncdb” to create a new empty database. o	Start exploring our website with an empty back-end database o	Register your own users as buyers or sellers and try out the different functionalities.
+  - Move the db.sqlite3 to a separate directory, delete all files in applications/migrations, run “python manage.py syncdb” to create a new empty database.
+  - Start exploring our website with an empty back-end database
+  - Register your own users as buyers or sellers and try out the different functionalities.

 •	In A Crowd:
   o	Fixture file contains the testing data and they are preloaded into db.sqlite3.
 Move it to the directory to interact with it.